outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         >/proc/acpi/ibm/bluetooth

-        1. _#_ emerge -av bluez, the current version is 5.
-The `hciconfig` command from bluez 5 package is bluetooth protocol stack command-line interface, i.e. :
+        1. _#_ emerge -av bluez, the current version is 5. `bluez` package is bluetooth protocol stack for Linux with several useful tools like `hciconfig`, `bluetoothctl`, etc:

             >\# hciconfig -a